 - (b) Section 1530, Comprehensive Income, introduces a new financial statement "Statement of Comprehensive Income" and provides guidance for the reporting and display of other comprehensive income.
-Comprehensive income represents the change in equity of an enterprise during a period from transactions and other events arising from non-owner sources including gains and losses arising on translation of self-sustaining foreign operations, gains and losses from changes in fair value of available for sale financial assets and changes in the fair value of the effective portion of cash flow hedging instruments. - As a result of adopting Sections 3855 and 1530, a transition adjustment of \$7,000 was recorded as an increase to opening accumulated other comprehensive income to recognize the unrealized gain on marketable securities held by the Company on January 1, 2007 and designated as available-for-sale. - (c) Section 3865, Hedges specifies the criteria under which hedge accounting may be applied, how hedge accounting should be performed under permitted hedging strategies and the required disclosures.
-This standard did not have an impact on the Company for the three months ended March 31, 2007.
+Comprehensive income represents the change in equity of an enterprise during a period from transactions and other events arising from non-owner sources including gains and losses arising on translation of self-sustaining foreign operations, gains and losses from changes in fair value of available for sale financial assets and changes in the fair value of the effective portion of cash flow hedging instruments.
+The Company has not recognized any adjustments through other comprehensive income for the six months ended June 30, 2007. - (c) Section 3865, Hedges specifies the criteria under which hedge accounting may be applied, how hedge accounting should be performed under permitted hedging strategies and the required disclosures.
+This standard did not have an impact on the Company for the six months ended June 30, 2007.